Parvenu: Royalty

 Established royal families of Europe regarded the Bonaparte family as parvenu royalty.
 Napoleon III tried to marry into Swedish and German royalty, but was unsuccessful because he was a parvenu.
 For instance, his plan to marry Anna Pavlovna, one of the sisters of the Emperor Alexander, did not push through because the Empress Mother objected to the union on account of Napoleon's status as a parvenu.
 The reason given for the misalliance was difference of religion.

 This was also said to be the case with the marriage of Egyptian Princess Fawzia to the future Shah of Iran, Mohammad Reza Pahlavi.
 One of the reasons speculated for their divorce is that Fawzia's family, including King Farouk I, viewed the Pahlavis as parvenus.
 Though the Muhammad Ali dynasty of Egypt and Sudan, to which Fawzia belonged, had humble beginnings, it had solidified its status in Egypt and the Arab World since 1805.
 In contrast, the Pahlavis were a far more recent dynasty, owing their position entirely to the coup d'état of Mohammad Reza Pahlavi's father, Reza Khan, in 1921.

 In the United States

 Many parvenus in the United States arrived there as poor immigrants, then worked their way up the social ladder.
 Beginning as laborers, they took advantage of better economic opportunities in the U.S., moving on to become civil servants, "white collar" (business/office) workers and finally members of respectable society.
-Such an example might be John Jacob Astor, whose family once skinned rabbits for a living.
-With his brother, he went on to build such icons of New York City as the Waldorf-Astoria Hotel.
-His grandson moved to England, where he eventually became the first Viscount Astor.